microsoft/code-with-engineering-playbook/code-reviews/recipes/Go.md

 Alternatively you can run `brew install pre-commit` if you are using homebrew.

 ### Step 2- Add go-fmt in pre-commit
-Add .pre-commit-config.yaml to root of the project.
-Run go-fmt and go-vet on pre-commit by adding them to .pre-commit-config.yaml
+Add .pre-commit-config.yaml file to root of the go project.
+Run go-fmt on pre-commit by adding it to .pre-commit-config.yaml file like below.

 ```
 - repo: git://github.com/dnephin/pre-commit-golang